elm-tooling/elm-tooling-cli/cli/README.md

 The difference compared to installing the regular `elm` and `elm-format` packages are:

-- Faster initial installs. `elm-tooling` downloads all tools in parallel, the binary downloads for the regular `elm` and `elm-format` packages are serial.
+- Faster initial installs. `elm-tooling` downloads all tools in parallel, while the binary downloads for the regular `elm` and `elm-format` packages are serial.
 - Faster subsequent installs.
 Once you’ve downloaded one version of a tool once you never need to download it again.
 This works by saving the binaries in a shared location rather than locally in each project.
 - Less disk usage.
 Again, storing the binaries in a shared location saves tens of megabytes per project.
 - Less npm dependencies.
 The `elm` and `elm-format` npm packages depend on megabytes of dependencies. `elm-tooling` has no npm dependencies at all.